Nicky9319/Renderperk_CRM/instructions.md

 we currently only support to work with blender but open for opportunities for other sotwares too and hence it would be great if specify blender and seek as potential helpers for people not directly using blender snd all

-and the website link is https://www.renderperk.studio so make sure to use that whenever deem necessary

 Your job role is to,